jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/relationships-construct-drafts.md

 #### ± 2004

-(Specific implementation in Creator 0.9)
+(Specific implementation in experiment 0.9)

 `The*` main unit in a relational structure `is the*` *class*.
 There `is` a list of *classes*.
 `The*` classes `are` tied together with *relationships*.
 One class `is` tied to another.